My Life My Say: Common Futures Forum

 The Common Futures Forum (CFF) is held at the end of each year whereby each of the Democracy Café attendees are invited to London for a full day of events and discussion.
-Initially launched by the Mayor of London Sadiq Khan in 2018, the Forum "aims to inspire, empower and connect young and socially excluded citizens to lead change, by providing them with the platform to shape society".
+It was launched initially by the Mayor of London Sadiq Khan in 2018.

 During the event, speakers are invited to explain their areas of expertise before engaging in a question-and-answer session with an event host.
 The day also includes lab sessions which test new ways of democratic engagement, encourage debates, and tools of productive discussion by hosting a panel of speakers in conversation with the audience about select topics.

 The CFF in 2019 gathered social influencers such as Gina Martin who worked to make upskirting illegal and leaders of the technology sector such as Jurgen Maier to address the future world of work.
 Other speakers such as Lord Simon Woolley were invited to discuss the importance of youth engagement and leadership moving forward.

-The organisation's new Young Leaders 2020 initiative will use the months leading up to the CFF to train and directly involve young ambassadors across the UK to facilitate the end of year event.
+The organization's new Young Leaders 2020 initiative will use the months leading up to the CFF to train and directly involve young ambassadors across the UK to facilitate the end of year event.

 Advocacy

 MLMS seeks to represent the views of young people to stakeholders and decision-makers at a local, national and international level.
 This work is based on the inception of the All-Party Parliamentary Group (APPG) on a Better Brexit for Young People (BBYP), which acts as an engagement platform between young people and decision-makers to ensure that youth voice is at the heart of the Brexit negotiations.
 The APPG's purpose is to involve young people in the Brexit negotiation process.
 The turnout among young people aged 18 to 24 in the EU referendum was almost double the level that has been widely reported since polling day, according to evidence compiled at the London School of Economics.

 MLMS' Parliamentary privileges afforded by the APPG allows the charity to feed its events, such as Democracy Cafés, into the decision-making process and by doing so they can achieve tangible policy outcomes.
 This is demonstrated in MLMS' report, titled UK Youth Perspectives and Priorities for the Brexit Negotiations, which was released in October 2017.

 MLMS recently implemented a new strategy to engage young people in democracy.
-This strategy is the Young Leaders 2020 programme which selects 20 people between the ages of 16-25 across the United Kingdom to be trained by a dozen of the organisation's sponsors and affiliates.
+This strategy is the Young Leaders 2020 programme which selects 20 people between the ages of 16 and 25 across the United Kingdom to be trained by a dozen of the organisation's sponsors and affiliates.
 The training ranges from public speaking and leadership to stakeholder management and community organising.
 The hope of this programme is to have a mutually beneficial relationship with the nation's young people who wish to not only be at the forefront of their community's most pressing political issues, but to boost their resume and jump into their work experience.